benhunter/benhunter.github.io/src/content/posts/cybersecurity-primer.md

 Every system must be Assessed and Authorized.
 An Authority to Operate (ATO) specifies the controls that must be implemented.

+Assessment is control assessment.
+Is a control implemented?
+Prove it, trace it, don't make assumptions.

 System is defined by a boundary and what is in it.

 - Information types